TigerTrades-Project/trading-dashboard/docs/README.md

 # Documentation

-This folder contains project documentation, design files,
+This folder contains all project documentation.

-wireframes, and meeting notes.
+## Contents
+- System architecture
+- API documentation
+- User manuals

+## How to Contribute
+- Add diagrams in `/diagrams/`
+- Use Markdown for all documents